Cherry Limeade

 Chemotype

-The Chemical Synergy — Esters Meet Musk
+The Chemical Synergy — Esters Meet Haze

 Cherry Limeade was designed to smell like a mechanic eating a fruit tart.